-Ronald McDonald House Charities – RMHC’s support of “Healthy Neighbor” in 2009 and “Safe Babies” in 2011 has significantly increased the quality of and access to maternal and child health services in and around Lwala.
-Their investment specifically helped to expand our health facility and implement a successful maternal and child health outreach program.
+Ronald McDonald House Charities – At the beginning of 2014, Ronald McDonald House Charities joined Lwala to support “Thrive thru 5,” a program that will extend clinical services and community outreach efforts to children from conception up to age 5 in order to reduce under-5 mortality in the community by 50%.
+RMHC’s support of “Healthy Neighbor” in 2009 and “Safe Babies” in 2011 significantly increased the quality of and access to maternal and child health services in and around Lwala.

 Segal Family Foundation – A Lwala partner since 2009, Segal Family Foundation has created one of the largest networks of grassroots groups working in sub-Saharan Africa.
 SFF funding priorities include reproductive health and family planning, food security, and supporting youth in the transition from formal education to productive adulthood.

 Planned Parenthood Global – PP Global selected Lwala as an implementing partner on Closing the Gap, a program to extend access to quality family planning services in rural Kenya.
-With a particular emphasis on the provision of long term reversible methods, such as intrauterine devices and implants, the 2-year project will provide contraceptive education and options to thousands of women and men in North Kamagambo.
-PP Global also supports a 3-year Youth Peer Provider (YPP) program in Lwala to recruit and deploy a cadre of youth health workers, who are trained to reach their adolescent peers with sexual and reproductive health information and refer them to the health facility for services.
+With a particular emphasis on the provision of long term reversible methods, such as intrauterine devices and implants, the project provides contraceptive education and options to thousands of women and men in North Kamagambo.
+PP Global also supports a Youth Peer Provider (YPP) program in Lwala to recruit and deploy a cadre of youth health workers who are trained to reach their adolescent peers with sexual and reproductive health information and refer them to the health facility for services.

-Real Medicine Foundation – Real Medicine Foundation provides humanitarian support to people living in disaster and poverty stricken areas.
-A partner since 2008, RMF supports a portion of medicine costs for children under 5, clinical staff salaries, some ambulance repairs and fuel, referral costs, and Children’s Club, a monthly club for children who are infected with or affected by HIV.
+Real Medicine Foundation – A partner since 2008, Real Medicine Foundation supports a portion of medicine costs for children under 5, clinical staff salaries, some ambulance repairs and fuel, and hospital referral costs.

 Blood:Water Mission – BWM is working to improve the quality and availability of comprehensive HIV/AIDS health care and support services for individuals living with HIV.
 This will be accomplished by building the skill level of Lwala Community Hospital staff to provide quality HIV services, funding the provision of clinical and psychosocial HIV services, and strengthening the Lwala Community Alliance as a Kenyan civil society organization.
 BWM has also supported efforts to reduce the prevalence of waterborne illnesses through providing WASH (Water, Sanitation, and Hygiene) trainings, water infrastructure and sanitation facilities at local schools, and water catchment and piped water at the hospital.